 Saffron Shadows

 This book explores the fascinating storytelling and lives of three generations of Burmese writers living under the world's most repressive censorship regime over five decades.
-It contains new translations of short stories, poetry, and memoir, and stories of the lives of the authors, including U Win Tin who spent 27 years in jail for his words.
+It contains new translations of short stories, poetry, and memoir, and each translation is paired with its author's life story, with characters including U Win Tin who spent 27 years in jail for his words.

 'A fascinating exploration of censorship as experienced by nine writers of Myanmar over three generations.
 Ellen Wiles is to be commended for her deft account of the political and historical backdrop, but most of all for the grace with which she makes room for these authors to reflect on the marks left by censorship in their own words and works.'